SHTOOLS/SHTOOLS/docs/pages/mydoc/faq.md

 No.

-## I don't understand Fortran and Python.
+## I don't understand spherical harmonics or programming.
 Will you explain how to modify the example codes?

 No.